tensorflow/runtime/documents/cuda-proposal.md

 is probably because the vast majority of PyTorch use cases use a single stream for everything.

-### One Big vs On-Demand Allocation and Fragmentation {#one-big-vs-on-demand-allocation-and-fragmentation}
+### One Big vs On-Demand Allocation and Fragmentation

 By default, TF famously allocates most of available CUDA memory for itself in the very beginning, while PyTorch allocates on-demand and caches.
 Obvious